MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/driver-rank-information-in-the-setupapi-log.md

      utl:           Signer Score   - Inbox (0D000003)
 ```

-or, in some scenarios, the logging may appear more like this excerpt where the Rank entry indicates that the driver has a rank of "0x00ff0005" and the Signer Score entry indicates that the driver is an inbox driver.
+Or, in some scenarios, the logging may appear more like this excerpt where the Rank entry indicates that the driver has a rank of "0x00ff0005" and the Signer Score entry indicates that the driver is an inbox driver.
 ```cpp
      dvi:           Created Driver Node:
      dvi:                HardwareID   - GenCdRom